-The Middle Stone Age began at the end of the last Ice Age.
+- The Early Stone Age was when Britain was part of mainland Europe.
+The first humans probably arrived in Britain around 900,000 BC.
+Early Stone Age people lived in caves or very simple shelters.
+They made stone tools and survived by hunting and fishing. - The Middle Stone Age began at the end of the last Ice Age.
 During the Middle Stone Age, Britain was not attached fully to Europe and was now linked to Europe by a strip of land called the Doggerland.
 People in Britain began to set up camps along the British coast and river banks.
-Hunters worked in teams using spears, bows and arrows.

-The final period is known as the New Stone Age and this is when humans began to farm.
-Britain became an island at the start of the period.
+Hunters worked in teams using spears, bows and arrows. - The final period is known as the New Stone Age and this is when humans began to farm.
+Britain became an island at the start of • the period.
 People learned to farm.
 They cleared large areas of land and settled in small communities.
 These Stone Age people used flint, antler and bone to make tools and developed the skill of making clay pots.

-Did the Stone Age begin before or after the Ice Age?
+Thinking Point Did the Stone Age begin before or after the Ice Age?